urakubo/UNI-EM/README.md

 ### Pyinstaller version (Microsoft Windows 10 only)
 1. Download one of the following two versions, and unzip it:

-- Version 0.86:
+- Version 0.88:
 	- [CPU version (Ver0.88; 363 MB)](https://bit.ly/3nSmTVu)
 	- [GPU version (Ver0.88: 1,068 MB)](https://bit.ly/39cwi62)

 - Release summary:
 	- Bug fix.
-		- 2D CNNs inference process was improved for large-size images.
+		- 2D CNNs inference process are improved for large-size images.
 		- 2D CNNs handle multiple images in the process of training.
 		- Folder names with spaces are now accepted.
 		- The folders of "Tensorflow model" and "FFNs" are now managed by the folder manager.
+		- Tensorflow/Cuda versions are updated (1.12/9.0 -> 1.14/10.0).
+Note if you find it unexecutable/unstable.
+Please use the Python version below!

 - Previous version:
 	- [CPU version (Ver0.86; 293 MB)](http://bit.ly/2wrxDF3)